 You'll be hard-pressed to find a more affordable runner for your kitchen than this $30 IKEA rug.
 The banana is ultra-durable, and the look is fresh, clean, and would look great on a glossy white floor.

 If you're looking for a small rug to ground a tiny bistro table, try Armadillo & Co.'s Marigold rug.
 The patterns are beautiful, and the material makes it hardwearing and easy to clean.

 Use this beautiful striped CB2 runner to brighten up a dark kitchen floor.
 The flatweave is durable and perfect for high-traffic areas.

-This affordable jute rug is available in three colors and a variety of sizes (including a runner) to fit most kitchens.
+This affordable jute rug is available in two colors and a variety of sizes (including a runner) to fit most kitchens.
 Use it to make a clinical space feel more layered and lived-in.

 Kilim rugs are great contenders for the kitchen.
 They are usually vintage and patterned—so they won't show spills easily.
 They're also extremely hardwearing and affordable.